The-alpha-male/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions changes owner and group owner of hellow to vincet

-103-star_wars plays the starwars episode IV episode on terminal
+103-star_wars plays the starwars episode

+102-if_only changes ownership